cirosantilli/markdown-style-guide/README.md

 - more popular
 - does not have important conflicts

+# Line breaks

+Force a line break by ending a line with exactly two spaces.

 # Line wrapping

 *Don't* wrap long lines with newlines.
 Set your editor to wrap them visually instead.